csonder/Nectar/README.md

 # Nectar
-Front end for a drink ecommerce website.
+Front end for a drink brand's ecommerce website.